Moddimation/Yasiki/README.md

 I did reset the splits and the symbol list, so the % were brought back to 0.
 ### Current State of Progress
-I was trying to fill out the symbols in the Ghidra repository (read further to learn how to connect to the server), but decided to start filling out libraries instead, as labelling the symbols also requires filling in struct data etc.
+I was trying to fill out the symbols in the Ghidra repository (read further to learn how to connect to the server), but decided to start with matching libraries instead, as labelling the symbols sometimes requires context and struct data etc.
 ### Code Structure
 The code categories are put inside of the 'decomp' folder in root, as follows:
  `/decomp/<category>/...`